virasemi/test_checklists_repo/README.md

 ## Note

-Before pipeline setup, ssh public and private keys must be generated using this command.
+Before setting up the pipeline, SSH public and private keys must be generated using the following command:
 ```
 ssh-keygen -p -m PEM -f github-actions-key
 ```
-Public key must be added to target repos
-(in our case uec-compliance) Settings/Deploy keys.
+- The public key must be added to the target repositories (in our case, uec-compliance) under Settings > Deploy keys

-Private key must be added to initiator repos
-(in our case test_checklists_repo) Settings/Secrets and variables/Actions keys.
+- The private key must be added to the initiating repository (in our case, test_checklists_repo) under Settings > Secrets and variables > Actions secrets

-Only after this target repo can be securely cloned inside initiator repos Actions.
+Only after this setup can the target repository be securely cloned within the initiating repository's Actions.

-Please also note that some steps are delibirately done using bash instead of GitHub Actions in order to easy reproduce in other systems.
+Please also note that some steps are deliberately done using Bash instead of GitHub Actions in order to make it easier to reproduce the process on other systems.

 ## Triggers

-only pull requests triggers Pipeline .yaml script.
+Only pull requests trigger the pipeline `.yaml` script.

 ## Jobs